Rainbow 100: Graphics

-The base Rainbow system was capable of displaying text in 80×24- or 132×24-character format in monochrome only.
+The base system was monochrome only, at odds with rainbow being the product's name, capable of displaying text in 80×24- or 132×24-character format.
 The system could apply attributes to text including bolding, double-width, and double-height-double-width.

 The graphics option was a user-installable module that added graphics and color display capabilities to the Rainbow system.
 The Graphic module was based on a NEC 7220 graphic display controller (GDC) and an 8×64 KB DRAM video memory.

 Due to the design of the graphics system, the Rainbow was capable of controlling two monitors simultaneously, one displaying graphics and another displaying text.

 Display

 The base Rainbow system generates a TTL 15 kHz composite-video signal compatible with RS-170 (NTSC) in monochrome mode.
 With the inclusion of the graphics option, the Rainbow could also output sync-on-green RGB video signals at TTL levels.
 The Rainbow was most often coupled with the 12-inch VR201 monochrome monitor or the 13-inch VR241 color monitor, both produced by Digital Equipment Corporation.
 The Rainbow was unique, in that the power for the monochrome monitor was supplied through the single video cable, eliminating the need for a separate power cable.